 Jack Edwards gives us all of the feels by taking us on a trip down memory lane.

-If you were born between 1997 and 2001 then you’ll understand the feeling of not being a ‘proper’ millennial but also not being able to fully relate to Generation Z. Instead, we’re just a weird mix of both without a label.
-And sorry Jack, ‘The Golden Age’ is most certainly taken.
+If you were born between 1997 and 2001 then you’ll understand the feeling of not being a “proper” millennial, but also not being able to fully relate to Generation Z. Instead, we’re just a weird mix of both without a label.

 The 2000s most certainly also had the best fashion.
-Jack’s epitome of the fashion of the time was the icon that is Ashley Tisdale, with her bright colours, layers, and feathered scarves.
-But that’s nothing compared to the fashion trend that was the double collared tops.
+Jack’s epitome of the fashion of the time is the icon that is Ashley Tisdale, with her bright colours, layers, and feathered scarves.
+But that’s nothing compared to the fashion trend that was the double-collared tops.

 However, the 2000s were not all fun and games for us British kids.
 Jack’s main complaint about this era was that the UK got everything months after America.
 What’s up with that?
 We’re still wondering…